Historic wandering domains near cycles: Introduction

 \section{Introduction}

-A \emph{non-trivial historic contractive wandering domain} for a given map $f$ on a $C^\infty$ Riemannian compact manifold $M$ is a non-empty connected open set $D \subset M$ which satisfies the following conditions: \begin{itemize} \item $f^i(D)\cap f^j(D)=\emptyset$ for $i,j\geq 0$ with $i\not = j$, \item the union of the $\omega$-limit set for points in $D$ is not equal to a single orbit, \item the diameter of $f^i(D)$ converges to zero if $i\to \infty$, \item the orbit of any point $x$ in $D$ has historic behavior, i.e., the sequence of empirical measure $\mu_n=\frac{1}{n}\sum_{i=0}^{n-1} \delta_{f^i(x)}$ does not converges in the weak* topology. \end{itemize} Non-trivial contractive wandering domains were early observed by Bohl and Denjoy (see \cite{Bohl,denjoy1932}) for $C^1$ diffeomorphisms on a circle.
-Following these results, similar phenomena were observed for high dimensional examples, see \cite{bonatti1994wandering, harrison1989denjoy, knill1981c, K10, Mc93, L89a,L89b,NS96, S85,KNS17}.
+A \emph{non-trivial historic contractive wandering domain} for a given map $f$ on a $C^\infty$ Riemannian compact manifold $M$ is a non-empty connected open set $D \subset M$ which satisfies the following conditions: \begin{itemize} \item $f^i(D)\cap f^j(D)=\emptyset$ for $i,j\geq 0$ with $i\not = j$, \item the union of the $\omega$-limit set for points in $D$ is not equal to a single orbit, \item the diameter of $f^i(D)$ converges to zero if $i\to \infty$, \item the orbit of any point $x$ in $D$ has historic behavior, i.e., the sequence of empirical measure $\mu_n=\frac{1}{n}\sum_{i=0}^{n-1} \delta_{f^i(x)}$ does not converge in the weak* topology. \end{itemize} Non-trivial contractive wandering domains were early observed by Bohl and Denjoy (see \cite{Bohl,denjoy1932}) for $C^1$ diffeomorphisms on a circle.
+Following these results, similar phenomena were observed for high dimensional examples {as well as one-dimensional maps in real analytic category}~\cite{bonatti1994wandering, harrison1989denjoy, KNS17, knill1981c, K10, Mc93, NS96, S85,L89b,L89a}.
 However, these domains are not historic in the sense of the last condition above.
-The existence of non-trivial historic contractive wandering domains were first studied by Colli-Vargas~\cite{CV01} for some two-dimensional example which is made up with an affine thick horseshoe with $C^2$-robust homoclinic tangencies.
-More recently in~\cite{KS17} (see also \cite{berger2020emergence}) it was proved that any two dimensional diffeomorphism in any $C^2$-Newhouse domain (open sets of $C^2$-diffeomorphisms with robust homoclinic tangencies) is contained in the closure of diffeomorphisms having non-trivial historic contractive wandering domains.
-In this paper we will explain how this result could be generalized to higher dimensions for certain class of Newhouse domains.
-In particular this provides new examples of smooth dynamical systems in higher dimension where it is not possible to get rid of historical behavior by eliminating negligible sets of diffeomorphisms and of initial conditions as questioned by Ruelle in~\cite{Ruelle01}.
-Also answering~\cite[Question~2]{BKNRS20}, we give some conditions ensuring that diffeomorphisms with certain type of heterodimensional and equidimensional cycles have historic contractive non-trival wandering domains.
+The existence of non-trivial historic contractive wandering domains were first studied by Colli and Vargas~\cite{CV01} for some two-dimensional example which is made up of an affine thick horseshoe with $C^2$-robust homoclinic tangencies.
+More recently in~\cite{KS17} (see also \cite{berger2020emergence}) it was proved that any two-dimensional diffeomorphism in any $C^2$-Newhouse domain (open sets of $C^2$-diffeomorphisms with robust homoclinic tangencies) is contained in the closure of diffeomorphisms having non-trivial historic contractive wandering domains.
+In this paper, we will explain how this result could be generalized to higher dimensions {and in the $C^1$ topology} for certain class of Newhouse domains.
+This provides {for the first time} examples of smooth dynamical systems {in dimension greater than two, as well as in the $C^1$ topology, where it is not possible to get rid of historical behavior by eliminating negligible sets of diffeomorphisms and of initial conditions.
+This problem was raised by Ruelle in~\cite{Ruelle01} and similarly by Takens in~\cite{Takens08} being nowadays known as \emph{Takens' last problem}.} Also answering~\cite[Question~2]{BKNRS20}, we give some conditions ensuring that diffeomorphisms with certain types of heterodimensional and equidimensional cycles have historic contractive non-trivial wandering domains.